Kimika Forbes

 Forbes played for Paraguayan club Sportivo Limpeño at the 2016 Copa Libertadores Femenina, which the club went on to win, with Forbes then being shortlisted as CONCACAF Goalkeeper of the Year and also becoming the first Caribbean footballer to win a trophy in CONMEBOL.
-In the 2017 Liga Femenina, Forbes was the goalkeeper who received the fewest goals against her.
+In the 2017 Liga Femenina, she was the goalkeeper who received the fewest goals against her.

 Forbes also played for her national team at the Pan American Games in 2011 and 2015.

 Forbes has a bachelor's degree in Elementary Education and is also a Sports Advisor & Video Analyst for Pro Evolution Coaching in Canada.

 She is the elder sister of Karyn Forbes, also an international footballer.